Safe eating during cancer treatment

 Use only salad dressings, sauces, and salsas from single-serving packages.
 Eat out at times when restaurants are less crowded.
 Always ask for your food to be prepared fresh, even at fast food restaurants.

 National Cancer Institute website.
 Nutrition in cancer care (PDQ) - health professional version.

 U.S. Department of Health and Human Services website.
-Cook to the right temperature.
+Safe Minimum Cooking Temperatures Charts.